burakunal28/lyc/README.md

-# Love Your Cat - Cat Care App
+# Love Your Cat - React Web App

 Love Your Cat is a comprehensive cat care application designed to enhance the well-being of your feline companions.
 This README provides an overview of the app's structure and features.
 Go to [this link](https://burakunal28.github.io/lyc) to open the website.